vbookshelf/Simplistic-Epileptic-Seizure-Detector-with-Alarm/README.md

 ## Simplistic Epileptic Seizure Detector with Alarm

 This project demonstrates a simplistic way to use a MediaPipe Pose model with a laptop, a laptop webcam, an Arduino and a piezoelectric buzzer to automatically detect when a person is having an epileptic seizure.
-When a seizure is detected, the system triggers an audible alarm to call for help.
+When a seizure is detected the system triggers an audible alarm to call for help.

 Someone with greater knowledge of epileptic seizures could use this basic workflow as a starting point to create a more sophisticated seizure detector.